NOW AVAILABLE FOR PRE-ORDER!

 Here's an assortment of some of my published works, both print and online, many published under my maiden name--Kelly Huegel.
 (Every time I write "maiden" it conjures an image of me running around in a gown with an embroidered neckline, tittering and giddy, with a little bird perched on my finger.
 But I digress.)

-Selected reviews and awards for GLBTQ:
+Selected reviews and awards for previous editions of GLBTQ:

 “[An] essential resource for both queer and straight youth—and those who care about them.”—Youth Today